Bahrain holds elections with ban on opposition groups

 Human Rights Watch said in a statement that Manama is failing to create conditions necessary for a free election by “jailing or silencing people who challenge the ruling family” and banning all opposition parties.

-A leader of dissolved opposition groups al-Wefaq said the rise of Saudi Crown Prince Mohammed bin Salman has emboldened Bahrain’s authorities in their crackdown on dissent, which has included stripping scores of activists from their nationality.
+A leader of dissolved opposition group al-Wefaq said the rise of Saudi Crown Prince Mohammed bin Salman has emboldened Bahrain’s authorities in their crackdown, which has included stripping scores of activists of their nationality.

 “They couldn’t go ahead with all the crackdown without the strong backing of the Saudi government.
 Mohammed bin Salman listens only to hardliners in Bahrain’s ruling family,” Ali Alaswad, who lives in self-exile in London and has been sentenced in absentia to life in prison, told Reuters.

 Government opponents say the space for political expression has been shrinking in the lead up to the election.
-Several activists, including a former lawmaker, were arrested last week for tweeting about boycotting elections, activists said.
+Several activists, including a former lawmaker, were arrested earlier this week for tweeting about boycotting elections, activists said.

 “No-one is barred from expressing their political views,” said a government spokeswomen.
 “Bahrain is home to 16 political societies, the majority of which have put forward candidates for the upcoming elections, and the government fully supports open and inclusive political dialogue.”